 4.3.
 Results

-For each of the three modeled SMA sub-types, base case results are presented from the health care sector and societal perspectives.
-As the results in these two perspectives were quite similar, the results for the sensitivity analyses and scenario analyses are only presented from a health care perspective.
+For each of the three modeled SMA sub-types, base-case results are presented from the health care sector perspective.
 Costs and cost-effectiveness ratios are rounded to the nearest \$1,000.

 Infantile-Onset (Type I) SMA Model